Unitech/pm2/README.md

 Warning :
 - Only for networked app
-- Running on Node 0.11.x
+- Work for node version > 0.11.x
-- In cluster mode (default mode)
+- Only for app in cluster mode (default mode)

 ```bash
 $ pm2 reload all